geoinquietosvlc/2015.es.pycon/introduction.md

 ___

-## Earth is not a sphere
+## Earth is a Geoid

-This is what we call a **Geoid**

 ![Image of a geoid](img/geoide.jpg)

 ___

-## Earth is not a sphere
+## Geoids are physical

-Although its the true shape of the Earth, we canno't measure over it.
+Although its the true shape of the Earth, we can't measure over it.

 ![No measure is possible](img/nomeasure.jpg)

 ___

-## Earth is not a sphere
+## For measuring we need mathematics

 We need an **Ellipsoid**